This weekend, I watched Sweetie Pie the Ice Fairy kick Donald Trump to death. In a Christmas show, for kids.

 I’d like to think that the Showstoppers couldn’t top our own show, for its comedy, drama and mayhem.
 But somehow, I think they just might be able to pull it off.
 If you do go to see them, let me know.

-The Showstoppers’ Kids’ Christmas show is at Christmas in Leicester Square, London until 30 December 2017.
+The Showstoppers’ Kids’ Christmas show is at Christmas in Leicester Square, London from Saturday 23 November until Sunday 1 December 2019.
 Ticket prices start at £14.50.